-- Ensure Water Master Plan goals are integrated into the Comprehensive Plan update and other relevant County plans. - Determine staffing resources required for updates. - Align the zoning map with water provider service areas and locations of secure water availability, paying attention to zoning types and locations with high demand uncertainty. - Conduct a comprehensive review of current plans and codes, and assess current policy to identify specific areas for improvement around water efficiency and watershed health. - Use the Comprehensive Plan update to reassess and determine if setbacks and buffer requirements are appropriate to protect watershed and agricultural health, and explore how adjacent land uses might affect water quality.
+- Ensure goals that have come out of the Water Master Plan process end up in the Comprehensive Plan update, and other relevant County plans. - Determine staffing resources required for updates. - Align the zoning map with water provider service areas, and locations of secure water availability, paying attention to zoning types and locations with high demand uncertainty. - Conduct a comprehensive review of current Plans and Codes and assess current policy to identify specific areas for improvement around water efficiency and watershed health. - Use the Comprehensive Plan update to reassess and determine if setbacks and buffer requirements are appropriate to protect watershed and agricultural health, and explore how adjacent land uses might affect water quality.